ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 Throw exception if the value of this setting is less or equal than the current number of simultaneously processed queries.

-Example: `max_concurrent_queries_for_all_users` can be set to 99 for all users and database administrator can set it to 100 for itself to run queries for investigation even when the server is overloaded.

 Modifying the setting for one query or user does not affect other queries.

+Possible values:

+-   Positive integer.
+-   0 — Unlimited.

-Default value: `0` that means no limit.
+Default value: `0`.

+**Usage**

+`max_concurrent_queries_for_all_users` can be set to 99 for all users, and database administrator can set it to 100 or even 0 for himself to run queries for investigation even when the ClickHouse server is overloaded.

 **Example**